Pardon Me (Porridge)

 "Pardon Me" is an episode of the BBC sitcom Porridge.
-It aired on 11 March 1977.
-Blanco Webb is due to be paroled, but he doesn't accept it, as he would be admitting his guilt.
+It originally aired on 11 March 1977.
+In the episode, elderly prisoner Blanco Webb is due to be paroled, but he does not accept it, as he would be admitting his guilt.
 Fletcher and the rest of Slade Prison petition to the Home Office for Blanco to be pardoned.

 Synopsis

 The episode opens during recreation hour where Fletcher is playing Monopoly with elderly inmate Blanco Webb.
-Mr Barrowclough tells them to finish up as it is locking up time in five minutes.
+Mr Barrowclough tells them to finish the game as it is locking up time in five minutes.
 Lukewarm, Blanco's cellmate, scolds Blanco as he promised to make sure he has a clean shirt for his parole hearing the next day.
-Godber wonders why Blanco wasn't paroled years ago.
-Fletcher comments that it is because Blanco has always protested his innocence, whereas the parole board would prefer him to be guilty but ashamed.
+Godber wonders why Blanco was not paroled years ago.
+Fletcher comments that it is because Blanco has always protested his innocence, whereas the parole board would prefer him to be "guilty but ashamed".

 That night, Godber asks Fletcher what Blanco was convicted of.
-Fletcher explains that Blanco murdered his wife and buried her in the freezer.
-Godber is horrified and can't understand it because Blanco seems like a nice old man.
+Fletcher explains that Blanco murdered his wife and hid her body in the freezer.
+Godber is horrified and cannot believe it because Blanco seems like a nice old man.

-Next day, Blanco has been granted parole.
-At first, they reminisce about 1959.
+The next day, Blanco has been granted parole.
+At first, they reminisce about 1959, the year Blanco was imprisoned.
 Fletcher remembers that he sold a stolen car that year, and Godber remembers he was in junior school.
-Blanco, however, bitterly remembers 1959 for the year he was incarcerated for something he didn't do, and refuses to accept his parole.
+Blanco, however, bitterly remembers 1959 for the year he was incarcerated for something he did not do and refuses to accept his parole.

 Fletcher meets Blanco on his allotment and scolds him for his stubborn attitude.
 Blanco believes that Fletcher is after his rhubarb and strawberries, but Fletcher promises to look after the allotment if Blanco is freed.
-Blanco remembers the time he grew grapes, but was forced to pack it in after making wine.
+Blanco remembers the time he grew grapes but was forced to pack it in after making wine.